The Pros and Cons of Melatonin: Should You Take a Dose to Doze?

 And science tells us that it really does work.
 Clinical studies showed that melatonin helped test subjects fall asleep more quickly than those taking a placebo [6].
 So, the proof is in the pillow: a melatonin supplement can be a big help if you’re vitamin Zzz deficient.

-Melatonin supplements can be helpful when it comes to falling asleep—in certain situations.
-But in others, it could be best to stick to your pineal gland’s natural production.
 Why?
 For one, the melatonin your body makes doesn’t come with side effects.
-Melatonin in supplements can sometimes cause dizziness, headaches, and drowsiness.
-That last one may seem obvious, but it’s important to point out if you’re thinking about driving soon after taking a dose [5].
-Stomach issues are also possible, and discomfort from nausea, stomach cramps, diarrhea, and constipation could keep you awake, which is the opposite of what you need.
+Melatonin in supplements can sometimes cause dizziness, headaches and drowsiness.
+So, it’s important to point out if you’re thinking about driving soon after taking a dose [5].
+Stomach issues are also possible, and discomfort from nausea, stomach cramps, diarrhea and constipation could keep you awake, which is the opposite of what you need.

 More serious potential side effects are possible, too, like allergic reactions and even mood shifts.
 If you’re crabbier than usual despite getting more sleep, your melatonin supplement may be to blame [7].
 You could even find yourself in a depressive episode, so if you struggle with mental health, proceed with caution.
 And if you’re already on other medications, be sure to consult with your doctor before popping a sleepy-time pill—they may not go together, particularly if you’re taking ramelteon or tasimelteon, two other anti-insomnia medications.
 One sleepy supplement at a time, folks!

-How and When To Use Melatonin
+How and When to Use Melatonin

-Overall, melatonin is a great option when it comes to getting shut-eye.
-But it’s not a catch-all solution.
-You’ll still need to modify your lifestyle if it’s responsible for your sleep issues.
 For example, don’t drink a cappuccino with dinner, then blame your supplement if you’re still up at 2 AM.
 In fact, cut down on your caffeine intake throughout the day [3].
 Get more light exposure during the day and less in the evening—avoid screens for two hours before going to bed!
-And, find healthy ways to de-stress in the evening, such as meditating, reading a book, or enjoying a cup of tea and hanging out with a pet.
+And, find healthy ways to de-stress in the evening, such as meditating, reading a book or enjoying a cup of tea and hanging out with a pet.
 Your body clock will thank you.

-Once your sleep cycle is back on track, switch to Manna Liposomal Sleep Complex.
+Not a fan of Melatonin?
+Check out Manna Liposomal Sleep Complex.
 This formula does not contain melatonin—only natural ingredients that promote fulfilling sleep without affecting your hormonal cycle.
 It works just as quickly and doesn’t require you to pencil in a set dosage time, either.
 It’s also the ideal option for those who aren’t a huge fan of melatonin supplements.

-Not A Magic Sleep Supplement—But A Helpful One
+Not A Magic Sleep Supplement - But A Helpful One

-Melatonin supplements can help you achieve that elusive awake-asleep balance.
-But once you’ve found it, it’s best to only take melatonin on occasion—like if you’re feeling extra anxious at bedtime or if you’re experiencing jet lag.
 Remember, you’re not at the mercy of your melatonin levels.
-There’s plenty you can do in your power to get to sleep on time: turn off the TV well before bed, get sunlight during the day, pick a cushy mattress, and reach for decaf if you have the choice.
+There’s plenty you can do in your power to get to sleep on time: turn off the TV well before bed, get sunlight during the day, pick a cushy mattress and reach for decaf if you have the choice.
 This, coupled with a natural sleep supplement, is the best recipe for beauty sleep that’ll have you ready to take on the day.

 *These statements have not been evaluated by the FDA.
 The products sold on this website are not intended to diagnose, treat, cure, or prevent any disease.
 The information provided by this website is not a substitute for medical advice.